tadpolecc/civicrm/README.md

 CiviCRM (WordPress Integration)
 ===============================

-This is the repository for the *CiviCRM* plugin for *WordPress* maintained by Tadpole Collective.
-For the official installation code for  *CiviCRM* in *WordPress* -  please visit:
+This is the development repository for the *CiviCRM* plugin for *WordPress*.
+What you see here is not intended as the code for the installation of *CiviCRM* in *WordPress* - if you want to do that, please visit:

 [https://civicrm.org/download](https://civicrm.org/download)